 - DO keep your mobile switched on every morning from 7am for possible bookings.
 Keep it on so we can keep in contact if necessary while you are on your way to school.
-Keep it switched off during class. - DO update your availability for work each week (see page 17). - be punctual and reliable; willing to work from 8.15am to 4.30pm.
+Keep it switched off during class. - DO update your availability for work each week (see page17). - be punctual and reliable; willing to work from 8.15am to 4.30pm.
 Arrive on time and remember to advise Axcis if you are going to be late (by phone text or email are not appropriate).
 Bear in mind that arriving late may affect your pay for the day. - make yourself known to the contact at the school on arrival sign in and ensure you sign out again this is proof you are there and is important in case of emergencies. - DO keep your DBS and proof of ID with you at all times the school might ask to see the original documents. - be sure to let your consultant know immediately if the school books you directly for further work.
 If there is no booking on the system, we can't process your pay. - po report to Axcis (and the school) any incidents which occur (i.e. allegations against you by students or students behaving inappropriately) THE DAY THEY OCCUR.
-They must be recorded for your own protection. - submit your online timesheet(s) on time.
-It is your responsibility to ensure your timesheet is submitted by Sunday evening every week to allow the school enough time to approve them before the weekly payroll. - keep your contact details up to date.
-If your address or phone number change notify your consultant via email. - check and follow school policy if you are required to work alone with a single student.
+They must be recorded for your own protection. - find out if the school are doing online timesheets or paper.
+If paper timesheets DO remember to get your timesheet signed and sent through at the end of the day this is your responsibility and ensures that you will be paid.
+Phone us after to check we have received it if you can. - keep your contact details up to date.
+If your address or phone number change notify your consultant via email or in writing. - check and follow school policy if you are required to work alone with a single student